lino-framework/lino/docs/admin/install_debian.rst

 We suggest to *not* run Django's :file:`setup.py` since that's not needed for Lino and makes it more difficult to switch from one version to the other.
-Just remember where you installed it and specify this path in your your :xfile:`settings.py` (see later).
+In both cases, just remember where you installed it and specify this in your your :doc:`Python path <pythonpath>`

 Set up the Python Path